duckdb/duckdb/extension/README.md

 to DuckDB and/or tie into to DuckDB so deeply that changes to DuckDB are expected to regularly break them.
 We aim to keep the amount of in-tree extensions to a minimum and strive to move extensions out-of-tree where possible.
 ### Out-of-tree Extensions (OOTEs)
 Out-of-tree extensions live in separate repositories outside the main DuckDB repository.
-Moving extenions out of the main DuckDB code-base keeps the core DuckDB code less complex at the price of making breaking changes to the APIs these extensions use more cumbersome.
-Additionally, keeping extensions out-of-tree can be useful for licensing reasons.
+The reasons for moving extensions out-of-tree can vary.
+Firstly, moving extensions out of the main DuckDB code-base keeps the core DuckDB code smaller and less complex.
+Secondly, keeping extensions out-of-tree can be useful for licensing reasons.

 There are two main types of OOTEs.
 Firstly, there are the **DuckDB Managed OOTEs**.
 These are distributed through the main DuckDB CI.
 These extensions are signed using DuckDBs signing key and are maintained by the DuckDB team.
 Some examples are